pgardias/pgardias.github.io/_pages/links.md

 ### Other
 [Artvee](https://artvee.com) is a source of high resolution, public domain art

-[Unsplash](https://unsplash.com) contains user-submitted images which adhere to an open use [license](https://unsplash.com/license)

 [The Eye](https://the-eye.eu/public/) is a digital library that includes [datasets](https://the-eye.eu/public/AI/pile_preliminary_components/) and National Gallery [paintings](https://the-eye.eu/public/Images/National%20Gallery%20Paintings/)

 [strml.net](https://strml.net) by Samuel Reed is an interactive website inspired by the work of [Jake Albaugh](https://codepen.io/jakealbaugh/)